 Each day of the Novena, we pray for a grace for our journey.

-Today, we pray for the grace of courage, to feel and hold all the pains of our lives, knowing that we do so with the help of God.
+Today, we pray for the grace to be rooted in humility and the love of a righteous God.

-DAY 4 | Friday, March 11
+DAY 4 | Sunday, March 10

-Francis, like Ignatius, was a Basque from a noble family.
+Francis Xavier, like Ignatius, was a Basque from a noble family.
 Francis ambitioned early on in life to two things: to prove that his family was descended from the kings and queens of Navarre, and to acquire a high-ranking post in the Church.